25 Easy Ways to Keep Cool and Cut Air Conditioner Costs

 - Prepare cooling foods: Salads, sandwiches, milkshakes and cold deserts will help bring down your body’s core temperature.
 Eating lighter meals will also make you feel better in the heat and tend to be healthier too.

 - Hang out your laundry: We all know how hot a clothes dryer can be when it is in operation.
 Instead of using the dryer, why not hang your wet laundry out to dry?
 This will make your clothes smell great and you will see a huge difference in the amount you pay for electricity.
-It does not take a lot of money to install a clothes line and you will love seeing a reduction in your electricity bill.
+It doesn’t take a lot of money to install a clothes line and you will love seeing a reduction in your electricity bill.

 - Plan your work for early in the morning: If you have hot jobs to do like cooking or baking and you can’t do them outside, why not do them early?
 Try to do these jobs before the sun comes up and this will allow you to beat the heat of the day.
 If possible, do them in the early morning hours so that any heat that is built up will have a chance to escape the house before the sun is at its peak.